opensearch-project/documentation-website/_ingest-pipelines/processors/dot-expander.md

 # Dot expander

-The `dot_expander` processor transforms fields containing dots into object fields, making them accessible to other processors in the pipeline.
+The `dot_expander` processor is a tool that helps you work with hierarchical data.
+It transforms fields containing dots into object fields, making them accessible to other processors in the pipeline.
 Without this transformation, fields with dots cannot be processed.

 The following is the syntax for the `dot_expander` processor: